-The following African art pictures displayed in my wildlife art gallery are a small sample of commissions I have undertaken for various clients worldwide.
-Thrown in are a selection of personal art pieces that I was inspired to do.
+The following African art pictures displayed in my gallery contain a small sample of commissions I have undertaken for various clients worldwide.
+Included are a selection of personal art pieces that I was inspired to do.

 The advantage of buying online is that if you like the style of the artist you are looking at – you can very easily order a commission if you do not see the subject matter you are looking for.